S-0788

 Enforcement Authority

-The appropriate licensing board for each licensed professional has authority to investigate any actual, alleged, or suspected violation and to assess civil penalties.
-Enforcement is agency-initiated through the licensing board.
+The appropriate licensing board for each licensed professional has authority to investigate any actual, alleged, or suspected violation.
+Enforcement is agency-initiated through the licensing board's investigative authority.
 No private right of action is created.

 Penalties

 Civil penalty not to exceed $10,000 per violation, assessed by the appropriate licensing board.
 The amount is based on the degree of harm and the circumstances of the violation.
-Penalties must be paid within sixty days of imposition.
+Payment is due within sixty days of imposition.
 No private damages, injunctive relief, or attorney fees provisions.

 Who Is Covered